hiro08gh/hiro08gh/README.md

 ## About

-I am a senior engineer with approximately 9 years of development experience.
+I am a senior engineer with about 9 years of development experience.
 I have worked as a full-stack developer throughout my career.
 My areas of interest include Next.js, UI development, and testing.

 ## Link